Luka Marić (footballer, born 2002): Early life

 Luka Marić was born in the district of Messendorf in Graz, Austria.
-His father, Šimo (born 1972), an equipment manager who joined Sturm Graz in 1993, emigrated to Austria from his birth place in Yugoslavia (now in Bosnia and Herzegovina) during 1992.
+His father, Šimo (born 1972), an equipment manager who joined Sturm Graz in 1993, emigrated to Austria from his birthplace in Yugoslavia (now in Bosnia and Herzegovina) during 1992.
 Luka Marić joined Sturm Graz in 2007, aged 5.

 Club career

 SK Sturm Graz

 Rising through the ranks at Sturm Graz, Marić appeared for Sturm Graz at U18 level and the reserves.
 Marić made his professional debut for SK Sturm Graz II against Deutschlandsberger SC on 17 August 2018.

-He was first named on the bench for the first team in 28 February 2021, in a fixture versus Red Bull Salzburg.
+He was first named on the bench for the first team on 28 February 2021, in a fixture versus Red Bull Salzburg.
 After this game, he would be feature on the bench 15 more times.
 Marić signed a contract extension in February 2023, which would keep him at the club until 2025.

 With Kjell Scherpen out with an illness for the match against SC Austria Lustenau, Marić was ushered into the starting 11.
 He played all 90 minutes on his first team debut, as Sturm Graz won 1–0 over Austria Lustenau in the Liebenauer Stadium on 25 November 2023.
 He would make one more appearance for Sturm Graz, this time against WSG Tirol at the Tivoli Stadion on 25 February 2024, securing a 2–0 win.